-This new, 1:12-scale model is being built from the recently released Italeri plastic kit of Tazio Nuvolari's winning car from the 1932 Monaco Grand Prix.
+This new, 1:12-scale model has been built from the 2020 Italeri plastic kit of Tazio Nuvolari's winning car from the 1932 Monaco Grand Prix.

 The Italeri kit is very comprehensive and has a lot of parts, but as they are plastic I have decided to make many new, scratch-built parts in aluminium and brass to either replace parts so as to improve the quality of the model, or to add new parts not supplied with the kit to add plenty of new detail.
 Many of these parts can be seen in the photos, some of which show comparisons with the original parts from the kit.

-These photos were taken during the first half of 2020, much of which was spent in lockdown here in France because of COVID 19.
+The photos of the work-in-progress were taken during the first half of 2020, much of which was spent in lockdown here in France because of COVID 19.
 The photos of the virtually finished car on its temporary base were taken in July 2020.

 As with my other 1/12-scale models, only one model of this particular version of the Monza will be available, so that the client will have a unique, one-off piece, complete with a personalised book of photos covering the building of the model.